Lyrarakis Winery Crete: Wine Tasting in Heraklion

 A visit to the vineyard with Anna, the wine specialist from Lyrarakis Winery

 I park under generous olive trees and walk past a yard of aromas.
-Oregan, rosemary, mint, lavender, and the local malotira are a prelude to the more intense fragrances I’m about to experience.
+Oregan, rosemary, mint, lavender, and the local malotira are a prelude to the more intense fragrances I will experience.

 After a warm welcome with a glass of wine, the sommelier, Anna Sofoulaki, greets me with a map of the fields.
 She guides me to a garden from where it’s possible to see the extension of the cultivated fields.

-We’re in one of the most impressive agricultural areas of Crete, with a longstanding heritage in wine production.
+We’re in one of Crete’s most impressive agricultural areas, with a longstanding heritage in wine production.

 Roses are used in the vineyard to keep an eye on the health of the vines.